DFE-Digital/publish-teacher-training/guides/adr/0019-use-new-school-relationships-in-api-search-publishing-and-operations.md

 ### Location-based search

 Location-based course search should gain a new query path using the provider-school and course-school relationship model.
+The resulting Find implementation is documented in [ADR 21](0021-find-location-course-search.md); the shared non-location pipeline is documented in [ADR 20](0020-find-non-location-course-search.md).

 The existing query service should remain in place while the feature flag is off.
 When the feature flag is on, location-based search should use the new query service and the new school data model.